 Nelson Miranda (Portugal, 1979).
 He lives and works in Porto.
 Bachelors and Master degree in Architecture (FAUP, Porto, PT, 2004 and 2011).
-Focussing primarily on the research and documentation of the human presence in the territory and its role in the transformation of the landscape, it was in 2011 that he started the development of photographic projects, with the first of his exhibitions in 2013.
+Focussing primarily on the research and documentation of the human presence in the territory and its role in the transformation of the landscape and social-political contexts, it was in 2013 that he started the development of photographic projects.

 His work has been the target of growing curiosity, having been selected for several exhibition and editorial projects, namely:

 - “A story here to stay”, artist book with Calouste Gulbenkian Foundation support (2021);

 - “Diversity – Research” – XXI Cerveira International Art Biennial, with Acquisition Prize (Cerveira, PT, 2020);